What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 Accuracy, precision, recall, and benchmark scores were designed for controlled environments.
 They work well when the goal is to compare models under static conditions using fixed datasets.
 They are useful for research.
 They are insufficient for operating AI inside real products.

 In production, models do not run in isolation.
-They interact with messy data, evolving user behavior, legacy systems, and human decision making.
-A model that looks strong on paper can still create instability once it is embedded into workflows that matter.
+They interact with messy data, evolving user behavior, legacy systems, and human decision-making.
+A model that looks strong on paper can still create instability once embedded into workflows that matter.

 Traditional metrics tell you how a model performed at a moment in time.
 They do not tell you whether the system will behave predictably next quarter, under load, or during edge cases that carry business risk.

 The same pattern has played out before in software.
 Reliability engineering did not mature by focusing on unit test pass rates alone.
-It matured by measuring system behavior under real operating conditions, a shift well documented in Google’s Site Reliability Engineering practices.
-The focus moved away from correctness in isolation and toward latency, failure rates, and recovery.
-AI systems embedded in production environments are now at a similar inflection point.
+It matured by measuring system behavior under real operating conditions, a shift well documented in Google's Site Reliability Engineering practices.
+The focus moved from correctness in isolation toward latency, failure rates, and recovery.
+AI systems embedded in production environments are now at the same inflection point.

-The Metrics Leaders Should Actually Watch in 2026
+The AI Model Performance Metrics Leaders Should Track in 2026

 • Cost per outcome.
 Not cost per request or per token, but cost per successful decision, recommendation, or resolved task.